tc39/notes/meetings/2021-04/apr-19.md

 DDC: Yeah, thank you Bradley.
 Yeah, I'm not seeing anything else in the queue and I think I'm like, it's I'm not yeah, I think I think I'd want to go further with this one until at least until like we've gone made progress on the previous item.
 So I think I'm gonna just move on to the next one.
 Unless someone wants to wants to talk further on this one.
 So this last ones much simpler this way we plug in our spec for dynamic Imports.
 We were failing to check if this second argument to Dynamic import was an object or not.
 So we need to check that and then it's a simple question of does the check we check if something's an object and rejects the import promise if it's not an object, or do we use two objects and kind of the arguments my feeling is rather strongly that we should reject we should do an object check and reject the promise if the passed argument is not an object because I feel like doing an implicit conversion here and implicit conversion here to an object is like pretty much never going to be what the author wants and probably they just made a mistake and would want to know right away rather than have it like invisibly accept it and then fail later in some probably more confusing way.
 So the only question here would be whether there's so I saw that there's precedent it was raised in the issue.
 And just in my own looking through the spec.
 I see that there's like some precedent for either approach year looking at just various APIs.
 But so I like the precedent.
 It can be made from either direction.
 So I'm just thinking about it in terms of like what an author might expect.
 So I think I would like to I'd like to push that like it is object check and I guess I just like to ask like this is is there any objection to that?
 Is there any like precedents that I might not be aware of or like direction that TC39 is trying to go with this that would suggest that we should go the other way.

 AKI: Two minutes left in the time box and the queue has more things in it now.
-So first Mark Miller,
+So first Mark Miller.

 MM: I like rejecting.
 The precedent that you're citing on 402 is that specifically for an options object?